 If you opt to be waitlisted for an upgrade, your companion is supposed to be waitlisted with you.
 In my experience, that isn’t always automatic — I have had to bring it to the attention of the gate agent that I was traveling with a companion and they adjusted the waitlist accordingly.

 Can I use MyWallet funds to pay for my ticket in conjunction with the Companion Fare?

 Yes, you can use MyWallet funds to pay for your ticket when using the Alaska Airlines companion fare.
 As seen below, you can simply check the box at the bottom to use your MyWallet funds.

 Can I use two Companion Fare codes to book four people on the same flight?

-Yes, you absolutely can use two companion fare codes to book people on the same flight, provided you are following the rules for payment (you must either be traveling or purchasing the airfare).
+Yes, you absolutely can use two companion fare codes to book people on the same flight, provided you are following the rules for payment outlined above.
 This means that if you are traveling as a family and have multiple companion fares, you can book your party on a single flight.

 Like most of our Resource Pages, this is meant to be a living guide that will be a work in progress.
 Did we leave something out?
 Do you have additional questions?
 Does something need to be updated?
 Please feel free to let us know in the comments.

 The Alaska Airlines Visa Companion Fare gets a little less attention that some other companion tickets, but considering Alaska’s distance-based mileage earning program and the flexibility of the companion fare codes, this is a benefit that can be incredibly valuable if maximized properly.